giantswarm/handbook/content/docs/support-and-ops/ops-recipes/balance-workloads.md

 ## Configuration

 1. Prepare the configuration for the policy.
 The default policy can be found [here](https://github.com/giantswarm/descheduler-app/blob/main/helm/descheduler-app/values.yaml#L72) and it is valid for most cases.
-If you dent know how to adjust the policy, skip this step and use the default one.
+If you don't know how to adjust the policy, skip this step and use the default one.

 ```yaml
 apiVersion: v1